run-llama/llamabot/README.md

 ![Create a new web service](docs/3_1_web_service.png)

-Render will probably automatically detect that this is a Python app but you should make sure the following setting are correct:
+Render will probably automatically detect that this is a Python app but you should make sure the following settings are correct:

 * Name: any name you choose
 * Region: any region is fine
 * Branch: main
-* Root directory: blank
+* Root directory: (blank, meaning root)
 * Runtime: Python 3
 * Build command: `poetry install`
 * Start command: `gunicorn app:flask_app` (this will definitely need to be set)